fusioncharts/dev_centre_docs/getting-started/vue/add-annotations-using-vuejs.md

 ---
-title: Add Annotations | FusionCharts
+title: Add Annotations in Vue.js Charts | FusionCharts
 description: This article focuses on different type of configurations possible using the vuejs.
 heading: Add Annotations
 ---